 New ideas on how to develop individuals and your team

 Leading the daily work of your subordinates is the backbone of reaching set goals.
-Doing this well ensures that the people in your team can concentrate efficiently on their tasks.
-Schedules are met, customers are kept satisfied, and internal communication works.
+This training in everyday leadership gives you the tools to ensure that the people in your team can concentrate efficiently on their tasks.
+We coach you to coach your subordinates so that schedules are met, customers are kept satisfied, and internal communication works.

 The training focuses on interaction and communication skills because, after all, all leadership is interaction.
 As a superior, you need be as straightforward and constructive as possible.
 You need to understand when to provide feedback and how to best do that with different people.
 This requires patience and sensitivity.

 During the training, we also address practical matters.
-We coach you to coach your subordinates, for example, in organizing their work and time use, to meet customer requirements on schedule, and maintain efficient internal communication.
 We will provide a systematic approach for unexpected situations, as well as for delegation and substituting.
 This training will provide you with the tools to continue your personal leadership development in your daily work.

 Leading everyday work